-For independent variables, I leverage official trial verdicts for each individual to identify their roles in the organization.
+For independent variables, I leverage trial verdicts for each individual to identify their roles in the organization.
 Personal connections and organizational leadership are frequently mentioned in the verdict text.
 Operation leadership is a variable indicating whether an individual leads the group or serves as the party secretary commanding a communist organization.
 Court verdicts also describe recruitment relationships frequently (e.g., who recruited whom into the group) and the directed ties are coded by the author reading through the text of verdicts.
-Active recruiter is thus operationalized by the degree centrality of the node in the recruitment network, in which higher out-degree means that more dissidents were brought in by this actor, suggesting that s/he played a key role in expanding the organization.
-Defection is coded when an individual turning themselves in was mentioned in the verdict.6 Surrendering behavior was typically accompanied by trading in information tips that help the government capture more dissidents in exchange for clemency.
+Active recruiter is thus operationalized by the degree centrality of the node in the recruitment network, in which higher out-degree means that more dissidents were brought in by this actor, suggesting that this actor played a key role change in estimates reveals the importance of document declassification in helping clarify the source of errors and shows the value of democratization in facilitating transparency and transitional justice.

+in expanding the organization.
+Defection is coded when an individual turning themselves in was mentioned in the verdict.4 Surrendering behavior was typically accompanied by trading in information that helped the government capture more dissidents in exchange for clemency.
 These defectors still stood trial where judges weighed their 'contribution' and determined the level of clemency.
-The informing-clemency linkage can be buttressed by anecdotal and qualitative evidence.7
+The informing-clemency linkage can be buttressed by anecdotal and qualitative evidence.5

 I leverage the recruitment data to measure the member's degree of closeness to key actors.
-The information on recruitment networks is particularly instrumental in understanding in-group connections as it not only specifies the command-and-control relationship but also helps infer dissident ranks within a hierarchical organization and information accessibility in relation to the central position.
-Clandestine networks typically feature a
+The recruitment network is particularly instrumental in understanding in-group connections as it not only specifies the command-and-control relationship but also helps infer dissident ranks within a hierarchical organization and information accessibility in relation to the central position.
+Clandestine networks typically feature a hierarchical structure where little cross-ladder connections can be formed to protect secrecy.
+It means that lower-ranking members rarely know top leaders, and this information is only possessed by a few higher-ranking members closely connected to them to protect core members and organization secrecy.
+Closeness is operationalized by the network distance between nodes, and distance is calculated by the order of connections.
+The higher the order is between two nodes, the closer these two nodes are.
+Two measures closeness to leader and closeness to recruiter, are created.
+The calculation can be summarized as following: